SolidSol/SolidSol/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the (Jump Box Provisioner) machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP addresses: (My IP)
 - (Question): Add whitelisted IP addresses
   A.) My Ip, just put my ip because of the public nature of GITHUB.com